 Why heroin and opioids cause such discomfort during withdrawal

-The use of heroin and other opioids create a physician dependence.
+The use of heroin and other opioids create a physician dependence hence the need for medical-supervised detox from heroin addiction.
 Examples of opioids are Oxycodone (Percocet or OxyContin), Hydrocodone (Vicodin), Morphine, Meperidine (Demerol), Codeine, Hydromorphone (Dilaudid), and Fentanyl.
 Prolonged use of these substances, and sometimes even short-term use, can create a physical dependence on them, meaning that the person using heroin or opioids will need to continue using them to prevent withdrawal.
 Over time, more of the drugs are needed to produce the same effect as the user creates a tolerance to the substance.
 These narcotics produce mental relaxation, pain relief, and feelings of euphoria.
 As the person uses the drugs, their brain becomes used to the increased substances and changes its baseline as the drugs bind to the brain’s opioid receptors.
 Heroin and other opioids act on many places in the brain and nervous system, including depressing breathing by changing neurochemical activity in the brain stem, reinforcing drug taking behavior by altering activity in the limbic system (which controls emotions), and block pain messages transmitted through the spinal cord.

 When heroin or other opioid use is stopped, and the user’s brain and body recognize it is not receiving the drug, the consequences of physical dependency begin in the form of withdrawal symptoms.
 This can happen as quickly as a couple hours after last use.
 Heroin withdrawal symptoms or opioid withdrawal can vary in severity and intensity, depending on the average amount of drugs the users typically takes, the potency of the substances, time that individual has been using substances, and frequency of drugs the person has used previously.